Any swipes that begin near a mid-height of the pad, move to the right and that match any given wave-form will be identified as such.

 The instrument may have several independent instances sounding simultaneously.
 Each instance can be understood as composed by two stand-alone elements:

-An arpeggiator; acting as the composition engine, A synth; responsible for sound generation, manipulation, and modulation.
+A synth; responsible for sound generation, manipulation, and modulation.

 A new instance on the instrument can be activated by placing a tangible block on the surface, we can have as many as we wish of these.